top of page

 What does it cost to live in our region?

-The living wage calculation is a conservative, reasonable amount—predicated upon rentals, used vehicles, and other affordable options—intended to compensate for Canada’s stagnant wages, which have failed to rise to scale with the price of consumer products and the cost of living, particularly evident with the calculation for 2022.
+The living wage calculation is a conservative, reasonable amount—predicated upon rentals, used vehicles, and other affordable options—intended to compensate for Canada’s stagnant wages, which have failed to rise to scale with the price of consumer products and the cost of living, which is once again evident with the calculation for 2025.
 Additionally, the living wage practice has been shown to be an effective business model, and as such, has already engendered significant support from communities and business across British Columbia.

-In 2022 shows the highest yearly increase since Social Planning Cowichan began calculating Living Wage in 2014, by an enormous margin.
-While some gains were made in previous years to help affordability, such as newly introduced childcare benefits and the elimination of BC's Medical Services Premium (MSP), any relief has effectively been wiped out due to soaring housing costs and food prices, and the presently high rate of inflation.
-The gap between Living Wage and the provincial minimum wage ($15.65 per hour) continues to widen, life is rapidly becoming unaffordable for many working people in our region and others across the Province.
+Despite the provincially mandated minimum wage ($17.85 per hour) now being tied directly to inflation, the gap between the minimum wage and living wage continues to widen, and life is continuing on a trend toward becoming increasingly unaffordable for many working people in our region and others across the Province.
 This highlights the need for local employers to carefully consider whether the people who keep our local business economy running are compensated appropriately.

 Please share your thoughts about